Delivery and receipt of mailed documents, payments and notices may be delayed as Canada Post resumes work.

 In progress City project

 Type 2 diabetes is affecting a growing number of residents in Mississauga.
-This programme provides important resources that will help the City develop the Mississauga Diabetes Prevention Strategy.
+This program provides important resources that will help the City develop the Mississauga Healthy City Strategy.

-The goal of joining the Cities Changing Diabetes (CCD) Programme is to help bring down rates of Type 2 diabetes in Mississauga by focusing on reducing obesity and increasing disease prevention to limit the rise of the disease in our community.
+The goal of joining the Cities for Better Health (CBH) (formerly Cities Changing Diabetes) is to help bring down rates of type 2 diabetes in Mississauga by focusing on reducing obesity and increasing disease prevention to limit the rise of the disease in our community.

-By joining the CCD Programme, the City will be able to:
+By joining the Cities for Better Health, the City will be able to:

 Milestones